-The site's swift witty multimedia mix of pertinent info, impertinent opinion, candor, humor and exceptional offers will make Boomerama a trusted daily destination for millions of seniors.
+The site's swift witty multimedia mix of pertinent info, impertinent opinion, candor and humor will make Boomerama a destination for smart seniors.
 It will be designed for simple navigation on all platforms including SmartPhones and link smoothly with all popular apps and networks.
-One percent of all revenue generated on the site will be donated to a worthy cause of the member's choice.

 At the helm of Boomerama is award-winning multimedia producer/director David Secter.